uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 All those algorithms work with *C++ Standard aligned execution policies* and with *device execution policies*.

+oneDPL also provides *parallel range algorithms*: variations of C++20 range-based algorithms that take a oneDPL execution policy.

 Additionally, oneDPL provides wrapper functions for `SYCL`_ buffers, special iterators, and a set of non-standard parallel algorithms.